Lassie

 Why do dogs get into fights?

-When your dog gets into a fight
+When your dog is involved in a fight

 After a dog fight